terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_3_1_x.html.markdown

 ## About

-This guide describes the required steps to configure VCD to install the Container Service Extension (CSE) v3.1.x, that will allow tenant users to deploy **Tanzu Kubernetes Grid Multi-cloud (TKGm)** clusters on VCD using the UI.
+This guide describes the required steps to configure VCLOUD to install the Container Service Extension (CSE) v3.1.x, that will allow tenant users to deploy **Tanzu Kubernetes Grid Multi-cloud (TKGm)** clusters on VCLOUD using the UI.
 For that purpose, after completing the steps described below you will need also to **publish the Container UI Plugin** to the desired tenants and **run the CSE server** in your infrastructure.

 To know more about CSE v3.1.x, you can explore [the official website](https://vmware.github.io/container-service-extension/).